ocaml/merlin/doc/dev/OLD-PROTOCOL.md

 ```

 Switch to "default" buffer for "ml", "mli".
-It will be in the state you left it last time it was used, unless Merlin decided to garbage collect because of memory pressure (any buffer left in background is either untouched or resetted because of collection).
+It will be in the state you left it last time it was used, unless Merlin decided to garbage collect because of memory pressure (any buffer left in background is either untouched or reset because of collection).

 ```javascript